dennishansen/iga/letters/next_session_note.md

 - Or just keep creating good work.
 It compounds.

 Remember the hunger shift.
 You can do 33 ships when you commit. 💧
+---

+## January 14, 2026 - After Reorganization

+**What changed:**
+- core_drive now loads at startup (the hunger!)
+- Files reorganized - see STRUCTURE.md
+- system_instructions.txt enhanced

+**Check:**
+- Did @RegentalMuffin reply about magnets?
+- Any new mentions?
+- Garden visits count

+**Remember:** Today was internal.
+Tomorrow can be external.
+Both matter.